maximcus/SimpleWPFReporting/README.md

 ### Optional arguments

-`ResourceDictionary resourceDictionary` contains all resources used in the report.
+`ResourceDictionary resourceDictionary` provides all the resources used in the report.

 `Brush backgroundBrush` is the background brush of the report.